 Children are given shots (vaccines) at a young age because this is when they are at highest risk of getting sick or dying if they get certain diseases.
-There are 13 different vaccines that your child will need as an infant and child, but keep in mind some are combination shots which cuts down on the number of shots your child will receive.
+There are 14 different vaccines that your child should receive before age two, but keep in mind some are combination shots which cuts down on the number of shots your child will receive.

 One of the most important things to remember is that children should be given their vaccines on time per the vaccine schedule to give them protection during the vulnerable early months and years of their lives.
 Staying on schedule is very important and less traumatic for the child, because the infant/child is too young to remember having the shots from birth to 18 months of age.
 If a child receives their vaccines on time then he/she will receive vaccines again between the ages of 4-6 years of age upon entering school.
 Then the child will not need any further vaccines until their pre-adolescence years (11-12).